Robyn Johannes: Bidvest Wits

 Robyn joined multiple league winner coach Gavin Hunt in 2018.

 Stellenbosch FC

 The defender transferred in 2019 to newly promoted Stellenbosch FC.
 Johannes signed a two-year deal with an option to renew for a further year.
 Robyn was appointed captain in season 2020-21.
 On the 25th of October 2020, Robyn scored a penalty goal against Moroka Swallows.

 “Robyn Johannes stole the show last night winning the Players Player of the year as well as the Footballer of the Year Award."

 International career

 He made his international debut in a COSAFA Cup match against the Seychelles on 26 February 2005.

 Style of play

 Robyn is known for his excellent passing range, continuously packing high scores.
 "Cape Town City’s Robyn Johannes continues to have the highest passing accuracy in the Absa Premiership, with a few Orlando Pirates players following behind on the charts.
 Johannes is currently topping the charts with his accuracy on 93.1 %."

-Personal life

-Robyn married his fiancée in 2020 and welcomed a son in 2021.